|Transport for Mont St-Michel, France|

 Since 2012, you can no longer drive right to the foot of Mont St-Michel.
 The causeway is closed to private vehicles, including cars and bicycles.

-All visitors must now cross the causeway to the island-mountain only by shuttle bus, on foot, or by horse-drawn maringote.
+All visitors must now cross the causeway to the island-mountain only on foot, by shuttle bus, or by horse-drawn maringote, but check the tides before you arrive to see if you can get to the island at all.
 More...

 On Mont St-Michel itself you should plan your walking, as you will have to negotiate hundreds of stairs.
 (No elevators/lifts or escalators here.)